-Weill Cornell PhD Program,
+Weill Cornell PhD Programs,

 WCGS faculty at the New York campus will provide the didactic curriculum via remote learning with mentoring by WCGS faculty at the Houston campus.
 The thesis research will be performed at the Houston Methodist Academic Institute, under the direction of WCGS faculty located at both the Houston and NYC campuses.
 Graduate students and WCGS faculty based in Houston will visit New York City for program retreats and graduate school events.
 In turn, graduate students and faculty based in New York City can benefit from Houston-based faculty expertise and state-of-the-art facilities and technology at the Houston Methodist Academic Institute.
 This collaboration will enhance the experience of students and faculty at both locations, promote scientific interactions, and add diversity to our student body.